-Other directorships and positions held in 2019 and ongoing as of 25 March 2020
+■ Other directorships and positions held in 2020 and ongoing as of 23 March 2021

-- Member of the Supervisory Board and Chair of the Audit Committee of ECG Holding SAS; - Member of the Management Board and Chair of the Audit Committee of Obol France 1; - Legal Manager of SCI Le Nid.
+- Director and Member of the Audit Committee of Maisons du Monde (listed company); - Member of the Supervisory Board and Chair of the Audit Committee of ECG Holding SAS; - Member of the Supervisory Board of Pomona; - Member of the Management Board and Chair of the Audit Committee of Obol France 1; - Legal Manager of SCI Le Nid.

-- Member of the Management Board and Chairman of the Audit Committee of PHM France Topco 19 and PHM France Holdco 19; - Director of Grande Armée Conseil España (Spain) and Eidostech Consultores (Spain); - Legal Manager of GA Conseil and Grande Armée Conseil; - Managing Director of GAC; - Member of the Supervisory Board, Chair of the Audit Committee of Zodiac Aerospace (listed company).
+- Member of the Management Board and Chair of the Audit Committee of PHM France Topco 19 and PHM France Holdco 19; - Director of Grande Armée Conseil España (Spain) and Eidostech Consultores (Spain); - Legal Manager of GA Conseil and Grande Armée Conseil; - Chief Executive Officer of GAC; - Member of the Supervisory Board, Chair of the Audit Committee of Zodiac Aerospace (listed company).